COMCIFS/comcifs.github.io/draft/ddlm_dictionary_style_guide.md

-8. If the number of looped data names `n` > 1, values in packets are separated by `<min whitespace>` together with any whitespace remaining at the end of the line distributed evenly between the columns.
+8. If the number of looped data names `n` > 1, values in packets are separated by `<min whitespace>` together with any whitespace remaining at the end of the line distributed evenly between the packet items.
 The following algorithm achieves this:
-    1. Find largest integer `p` such that no data values before column `p` on the current line contain a new line and the sum of widths of next `p` values in the packet, separated by `<min whitespace>` is less than `<line length>`.Call this total width.
+    1. Find largest integer `p` such that no data values before packet item `p` on the current line contain a new line and the sum of the widths of next `p` packet items, separated by `<min whitespace>` is less than `<line length>`.Call this total width.
-    2. Calculate "remaining whitespace" as `floor(<line length> - total width)/(p-1)`
+    2. Calculate "remaining whitespace" as `floor((<line length> - total width)/(p-1))`
     3. The start position of values for data name number `d+1` is start position of data name `d` + width of data name `d` + `<min whitespace>` + `remaining whitespace`.
     4. If p < n, the next value is placed in column `<loop step>` on a new line and